Explainer: Who pays Trump's tariffs, China or U.S. customers and companies?

 Through May 1, Washington has assessed $23.7 billion in tariffs since early 2018, according to data from the CBP.

-Total tariff revenue - including levies that pre-dated Trump - shot up by 89% in the first half of the current fiscal year starting Oct.
+Total tariff revenue - including levies that predated Trump - shot up by 89% in the first half of the current fiscal year starting Oct.
 1, to a total of $34.7 billion, according to U.S. Treasury data.

 Every item imported into the United States legally has a customs code.
 Importers are expected to check the tariffs and other taxes and duties due on the goods they bring in, calculate what they owe, and pay it.